jungsoft/frontend-style-guide/README.md

 }
 ```

-### Use nullish coalescing to access object properties instead of destructuring
+### Prefer to use nullish coalescing to access object properties instead of destructuring

 Bad
 ```